Get our rare newsletters

 The choice of Bulgaria came with the notion that Bulgarian language is not widely spoken, so many Bulgarians are forced to learn foreign languages.
 Another reason is the location in Europe, as European businesses are more likely to work with European supplier.
 Besides all of the company’s founders previously worked in the region.

 Now 60K offers a mix of customer service, support and outbound sales services in 22 languages.
 Its fastest growing service is live chat support.
 95 percent of its workforce have graduate degrees, and the attrition is less than 1 percent.

-The low attrition rate at 60K probably reflect the fact that the company does not squeeze out every bit of cost efficiency out of its people, but focuses on the company culture.
-Interestingly in 2009 an employee of 60K Samuil Filipov won Best Customer Service Agent Award by organized by Contact Center World Awards.
+The low attrition rate at 60K probably reflects the fact that the company does not squeeze out every bit of cost efficiency out of its people, but focuses on the company culture.
+Interestingly, in 2009 an employee of 60K Samuil Filipov won Best Customer Service Agent Award by organized by Contact Center World Awards.

-Having been founded in 2008 (remember that year when the world economy was in crisis?)
-60K has grown to the size of over 450 employees, which is frankly, a staggering growth rate in this fiercely competitive industry.
-In comparison its competitor CallPoint New Europe has been around since 2004, and has reached its boasts 1000 seats capacity as a result of the merger between CallCenter Bulgaria and CallPoint Romania back in 2008, and with help of private equity and EBRD funding.
+Founded in 2008 (remember that year when the world economy was in crisis?), 60K has grown to the size of over 450 employees, which is frankly, a staggering growth rate in this fiercely competitive industry.
+In comparison, its competitor CallPoint New Europe has been around since 2004, and has reached a 1,000 seats capacity as a result of the merger between CallCenter Bulgaria and CallPoint Romania back in 2008, and with help of private equity and EBRD funding.

 It is good to see that the industry is finally growing up to take risks when it comes to running efficient operations, as opposed to charge flat monthly rate, and wait till someone from Mongolia will beat them on easily-comparable price metrics.